Wisconsin Supreme Court strikes down state's stay-at-home order - Local News 8

 And in a statement released separately Wednesday night, the governor encouraged people in his state to continue “to stay safer at home, practice social distancing, and limit travel, because folks, deadly viruses don’t wait around for politicians and bureaucrats to settle their differences or promulgate rules.”

-“Republicans are exploiting a global pandemic to further their attempts to undermine the will of the people.
-But what’s at stake goes far beyond political power–lives are on the line,” he tweeted at the time.

-“This isn’t a game.
-This isn’t funny,” he wrote.
-“People die every day because of this virus — often times painful and lonely deaths — and the more we delay or play political games the more people die.”

-Still, Republican Assembly Speaker Robin Vos and Senate Majority Leader Scott Fitzgerald claimed in a joint statement after filing their lawsuit that there’s “immense frustration regarding the extension” of the order and that Evers “has denied the people a voice through this unprecedented administrative overreach.”
+Republican Assembly Speaker Robin Vos and Senate Majority Leader Scott Fitzgerald claimed in a joint statement after filing their lawsuit that there was “immense frustration regarding the extension” of the order and that Evers “has denied the people a voice through this unprecedented administrative overreach.”

 “Unfortunately, that leaves the legislature no choice but to ask the Supreme Court to rein in this obvious abuse of power,” they said.